Introduction to React Native Layout

 2. layoutDirection

-Layout direction is used to specify the direction to layout the children and text.
+Layout direction is used to specify the direction to layout the children and Text.
 Edge start and end are also affected by Layout direction.
 React Native is laid out with the LTR layout direction by default.
-Start is referred to left and right is referred for the end in this mode.
+The start is referred to as left, and right is referred for the end in this mode.

-LTR which is the default value has the Text and children laid out from left to right.
+LTR, the default value, has the Text and children laid out from left to right.
 Margin and padding are applied on the left side of the element.
-RTL has the Text and children laid out from right to left.
-Margin and padding are applied on the right side of the element.
+RTL has the Text, and children laid out from right to left.
+The element applies margin and padding on its right side.

 3. justifyContent

 - justifyContent helps in aligning the children under the main axis of the container.
-This property can be used to center a child within the container horizontally and the flex-direction should be set to row or vertically if the flex-direction is set to the column.
+Use this property to center a child within a container horizontally.
+Set the flex-direction to either row or column based on your preference.

-- Space-around provides even space around the children throughout the main axis of the container, it distributes the remaining space around the children.
-Unlike space between, space-around provides evenly distributed space to the beginning of the child and at the end of the last child.
+- Space-around provides even space around the children throughout the container’s main axis; it distributes the remaining space around the children.
+Unlike space between, space-around provides evenly distributed space at the child’s beginning and the last child’s end.

 - Space-evenly provides Evenly distributed space along the main axis.
 The spaces are provided between the pairs of adjacent items.